RobinMarechal/LittleMvc4Fun/StartingGuide.md

 ## Middlewares
 Middlewares are stored at `/app/Http/Middlewares/`.

 You can apply middleware(s) to your routes, which will be checked just before calling your controller method.
-If the user does not fullfill the conditions you specified, you can for example return a specific view or redirect the user to another URL.
+If the user does not fulfill the conditions you specified, you can for example return a specific view or redirect the user to another URL.

 To create you own middleware, create a new class and override the `handle` function:

 ```
+namespace App\Middleware;

-class TestMiddleware extends \Lib\Middleware{
+class YourMiddleware extends \Lib\Middleware{

 	public function handle()
 	{